pivotal-cf/docs-on-demand-service-broker/creating.html.md

 <a id="handling-errors"></a>
 ### Handling errors
-If a subcommand fails, the adapter must return a non-zero exit status and an error, and may optionally print to stdout and/or stderr.
-The error message, along with the stdout and stderr streams will be printed in the broker log.
+If a subcommand fails, the adapter must return a non-zero exit status, and may optionally print to stdout and/or stderr.

+Anything printed to stdout will be returned to the CF CLI user.

+Both the stdout and stderr streams will be printed in the broker log for the operator.
 For that reason, we recommend not printing the manifest or other sensitive details to stdout/stderr, as the ODB does no validation on this output.

-See an example implementation [here](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/bb5094efdd7c5e230ecade88d68eda131ef1a8a2/adapter/create_binding.go#L26-L28).
+See an example implementation [here](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/07c38cff05d1a772f299fbac9ace393a77cbaa35/adapter/create_binding.go#L27-L29).

 <a id="inputs-for-manifest-generation"></a>
 ## Inputs for manifest generation